lanicolas/IaC_Azure/challenges/07-githubactions/README.md

 ## How to

-> Note: If you haven't already register for a [GitHub Account](https://github.com/join)
+> Note: If you haven't already done it, register for a [GitHub Account](https://github.com/join)

 A [CI/CD workflow][ci-cd] in GitHub Actions is defined in a YAML file inside a special directory with the name ```.github/workflows```, and has a structure similar to this one: